-No matter how long a firm has been in the design business or how stacked their client roster may be, it can still be a complicated and challenging job to stand out from all the competition.
-In a world where Pinterest can display hundreds or thousands of examples of any particular design solution in a matter of a few seconds, design companies have to find new ways to compete.
+No matter how long a firm has been in the design business or how stacked its client roster may be, it can still be challenging to stand out from all the competition.
+In a world where Pinterest can display hundreds or thousands of examples of any particular design solution in a few seconds, design companies must find new ways to compete.

 In residential housing, homeowner trends may seem to fluctuate over the years, but staying current with modern technology is virtually never passé.
 To be relevant in today’s world, it is imperative that residential architects and interior design services take advantage of technological innovations, and that includes immersive residential rendering and design.

-Homeowners want to know exactly what to expect when it comes to building a new home or renovating an existing house.
-Clients see what the world has to offer online and on HGTV, and they want that experience for themselves.
+Homeowners want to know exactly what to expect when building a new home or renovating an existing house.
+Clients see what the world offers online and on HGTV and want that experience for themselves.
 Flat, static 2D blueprints may work well enough for general contractors, but people paying to have a home built or renovated want to see what the finished product will look like beforehand.

 It is not only homeowners who benefit from residential renderings.
 CAD drafting services, interior designers, and general contractors alike can all make use of such work.
 As a three-dimensional representation of a home can transport the viewer into the location.
 This could mean certain aspects of the construction project may present themselves that otherwise might have gone unnoticed, ultimately causing costly construction changes.
 With the aid of a virtual rendering, the immersive experience allows every feature to be taken into account and modified as needed in advance.

-Just what exactly is 3D rendering, and how does it help professionals working in fields like architecture or interior design?
-As mentioned above, three-dimensional works have a distinct benefit over their 2D counterparts.
-They create a full environment in which designers and homeowners alike can work through the process of construction or renovation before contractors begin to take down walls or set a foundation.
+What exactly is 3D rendering, and how does it help professionals working in architecture or interior design?
+As mentioned above, 3D works have a distinct benefit over their 2D counterparts.
+They create an environment where designers and homeowners alike can work through the construction or renovation process before contractors begin to take down walls or set a foundation.